 For each mixture shipped by a manufacturer or importer after June 1, 2015 that does not comply with HCS 2012, the following considerations will be made.
 Did the chemical manufacturer or importer:

 Develop and document the process used to gather the necessary classification information from its upstream suppliers and the status of such efforts

 Develop and document efforts to find hazard information from alternative sources (e.g., chemical registries)

-Provide a written account of continued dialogue with its upstream suppliers, including dated copies of all relevant written communication with its upstream suppliers
+Provide a written account of continued dialog with its upstream suppliers, including dated copies of all relevant written communication with its upstream suppliers

-Provide a written account of continued dialogue with its distributors, including dated copies of all relevant written communication with its distributors informing them why it has been unable to comply with HCS 2012
+Provide a written account of continued dialog with its distributors, including dated copies of all relevant written communication with its distributors informing them why it has been unable to comply with HCS 2012

-Develop the course of action it will follow to make the necessary changes to SDSs and labels
+Develop the course of action it will follow to make the necessary changes to SDS and labels